-- · Your job ends because of disability. - You are transferred for your employer's benefit - You are laid off or discharged for a reason other than willful misconduct. - You meet the requirements (explained later) for retirees or survivors living outside the United States. - You are filing this form for a decedent.
-More Information.
-For more information on the time test, see Pub.
-521.
+- Your job ends because of disability. - You are transferred for your employer's benefit. - You are laid off or discharged for a reason other than willful misconduct. - You are in the armed forces and the move is due to a permanent change of station (see below). - You meet the requirements (explained later) for retirees or survivors living outside the United States. - You are filing this form for a decedent.